end888160/encodec-gui/README.md

 ### 2. Install FFmpeg (Required for Non-WAV Files)

-If you plan to convert MP3, FLAC, or OGG files, install **FFmpeg**:
+If you are going to convert MP3, FLAC, or OGG files, install **FFmpeg**:

 - **Windows**: [Download FFmpeg](https://ffmpeg.org/download.html) and add it to your system PATH.